Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 • Consider adding downspout extensions or underground drains to route water even farther away from your foundation.

-While the upper levels of your gutter system protect your fascia, exterior walls, and roof, this simple downspout maintenance step ensures that this protection extends to your foundation and ensures your home’s structural integrity.
+While the upper levels of your gutter system protect your fascia, exterior walls, and roof, this simple downspout maintenance step ensures that this protection extends to your foundation, thereby maintaining your home’s structural integrity.

 Step 4: Inspect Your Fascia Boards

 Your gutters are mounted to horizontal straight boards known as fascia boards.
-While these boards give your home aesthetic appeal, they also have a structural function since this is where gutters are mounted.
+While these boards add aesthetic appeal to your home, they also serve a structural function, as this is where gutters are typically mounted.
 Therefore, these boards are highly susceptible to water damage from leaking or overflowing gutters.
 As such:

-• Look for signs of wood rot: Soft and spongy wood, bubbling or peeling paint, and visible water stains.
+• Look for signs of wood rot, such as spongy wood, bubbling or peeling paint, and visible water stains.
 Press on the wood behind the gutters; if it feels soft or crumbles, it is compromised.

-• Check for loose fasteners: Rotten fascia cannot securely hold gutter spikes or hangers, and this causes sagging, which eventually leads to complete gutter collapse under the weight of ice and snow.
+• Check for loose fasteners: Rotten fascia cannot securely hold gutter spikes or hangers, causing sagging that eventually leads to complete gutter collapse under the weight of ice and snow.

 If you find rot, then a fascia board replacement service in Washington is a non-negotiable repair that must happen before gutters can be repaired or new ones installed.